 The design on this bowl is interesting, but not visually dramatic.
 It does teach us that triangular elements are used by Nampeyo to create visual tension with linear elements, a role I had previously thought played only by curvilinear designs.

 2015-03 A++ Polacca wide shouldered jar with Acoma-style birds

 This is a particularly early jar by Nampeyo and does not fit the design standards of her later Sikyatki Revival work.
 Seen without knowledge of its maker, it is a compelling piece of folk art.
+It is also a clear example of Nampeyo reaching out to other pueblo cultures and playing with their design elements.
 As the oldest Nampeyo pot in this collection, it allows us to understand genius finding her ability.
 That’s a rare attribute and earns this jar the highest rating.

 2015-04 A- Flat-topped seedjar with abstract, angular designs

 This seedpot is spectacular in form with an unusual decoration.
 To form such flat upper surfaces iis extraordinarily difficult since wet coils of clay tend to collapse without support.
 The decoration, however, is the most striking aspect of this pot.
 Its abstract design is carefull interconnected, yet seems spontaneous and delights the eye.
 This is a rare example of Nampeyo’s “pure abstraction” design, a decade before Europeans “discovered” abstract expressionism.
 A visual delight that illustrates Nampeyo’s inventive genius and an important historical marker – all in one pot.